Fees associated with filing patent applications in Canada as well as other patent fees are available in the fee calculator.

 - a request to grant a patent;

-- name and address of the applicant and patent agent;
+- name and address of the applicant;

 - document that appears to be a description in any language;